eweitnauer/gm-api/API.md

 | `keep_in_container` | don't allow users to drag the element beyond the size of the container | `true` |
 | `edit_mode_drag_box_width` | width of the draggable area left of the element | `20` |
 | `show_bg` | only displays background color if true | `true` |

+If `pos` is set to the string `'auto'`, GM will attempt to place it at an empty, visible spot on the canvas.

 ## Derivation